-Pre-Listing, or sellers inspections are not as well known as the buyer’s inspection but they are the same!
+Pre-Listing or sellers home inspections are not as well known as the buyer’s inspection but they are the same!
 Yes, it is true; I do the exact same inspection for the seller as I would do for the buyer.
 The only difference is the timing and timing in this case is peace of mind.

 When the seller has an inspection done before the house hits the market, he’s armed with the knowledge of everything that’s right about the house, and also everything that’s wrong.
 He can make arrangements to repair what needs it, and move forward with the confidence that nothing scary will emerge during the buyer’s inspection.